An empty oil train has crested the summit at Cascade Tunnel and is headed back to the Bakken Fields in North Dakota. |

 1. Remains closed when a train enters from the west.
 Huge ventilation fans (operating at moderate speed to maintain appropriate pressure) blow air into the tunnel to keep the engines from stalling.
 As the train approaches the east portal, the door slowly opens.
 Once the train has cleared, the door closes, and the fans shift to maximum, blowing diesel exhaust out the west portal.
 The first time your author witnessed smoke coming out of the bore, he thought the tunnel was on fire.

-2. The door opens when an eastbound is about a half-mile from the portal.
+2. The door opens when a westbound is about a half-mile from the east portal.
 Once the train has completely entered the bore, the door slides shut, creaking and crashing, and the ventilation fans repeat the same process.

 In your author's experience, the ventilation fans sound like 5000 vacuum cleaners running simultaneously and take about 30-45 minutes to clear the tunnel of fumes, limiting capacity to approximately 24 trains per 24 hours.
 Freights are restricted to 25 mph; Amtrak to 30.
 Crews carry portable respirators in case the fans fail or a train stalls.
 Safety stations within the tunnel provide additional air tanks and equipment.